Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Results and Discussion

-Similarly, other antibaryon to baryon ratios, like $\overline{\Lambda}/\Lambda$, $\Xi^{+}/\Xi^{-}$ and $\Omega^{+}/\Omega^{-}$ are shown in Figs. \ref{fig:lambda}, \ref{fig:cascade}, \ref{fig:omega}, respectively.
-We have chosen the same set of freeze-out parameters for these cases, as obtained from the best-fit curve for the $\overline{p}/p$ ratio, thus assuming simultaneous freeze-out of all baryonic species in the system \cite{vovchenkoprl}.
-These ratios also show an increasing trend with increasing collision energy.
-Beyond $\sqrt{s_{NN}}\sim$ 200 GeV, the ratios tend to saturate towards unity, exhibiting clear evidence of nearly equal production of baryons and antibaryons in the URHIC.
-In all the above cases, we find that the theoretically fitted curves are in good agreement with the trend exhibited by the experimental data.
-The minimum $\chi^{2}$/dof for the best fitted curve in the case of the $\overline{p}/p$ ratio is 1.56 where dof in this case is 18.
-While for the cases of $\overline{\Lambda}/\Lambda$, $\Xi^{+}/\Xi^{-}$, $\Omega^{+}/\Omega^{-}$, it turns out to be 1.23, 1.90 and 0.40 using the same set of parameters as already discussed above.
+Similarly, other antibaryon-to-baryon ratios, like $\overline{\Lambda}/\Lambda$, $\Xi^{+}/\Xi^{-}$ and $\Omega^{+}/\Omega^{-}$ are shown in Figs.~\ref{fig:lambda},~\ref{fig:cascade},~\ref{fig:omega}, respectively.
+We have independently fitted the above data sets to extract their respective freeze-out parameters for the three different choices of the proton radius i.e., \textit{r} = 0.4 fm, 0.59 fm and 0.80 fm.
+We have found that the values of the model parameters for the three cases barely change when we consider different antibaryon to baryon ratios and are well within the limits of the calculated statistical errors.
+The parameters thus obtained are listed in table~\ref{t1}.
+This clearly indicates a near simultaneous freeze-out of all baryonic (antibaryonic) species in the system~\cite{vovchenkoprl}.
+Like the antiproton to proton ratio case the antihyperon to hyperon ratios also show an increasing trend with increasing collision energy.
+Beyond $\sqrt{s_{NN}}\sim$ 200 GeV, the ratios tend to saturate towards unity, exhibiting clear evidence of nearly symmetric production of baryons and antibaryons in the URHIC.
+In all the above four cases, we find that the theoretically fitted curves are in better agreement with the trend exhibited by the experimental data for the choice of the proton radius 0.59 fm.
+The minimum $\chi^{2}$/dof for the best fitted curves in all the antibaryon to baryon ratio cases for \textit{r} = 0.40 fm are 4.8, 3.0, 1.52, 1.92.
+While for the two other radii i.e., \textit{r} = 0.59 fm and 0.80 fm, it turns out to be 2.0, 1.8, 1.42, 0.59 and 3.34, 4.0, 1.54, 0.94, respectively.

-One important observation in our study is that a lower chemical freeze-out temperature than that of baryons is required to explain the $\sqrt{s_{NN}}$ dependence of the $K^{-}/K^{+}$ ratio as well as the charged pion ratio, i.e., $\pi^{-}/\pi^{+}$.
+One important observation in our study is that a lower CFO temperature than that of baryons is required to explain the $\sqrt{s_{NN}}$ dependence of the $K^{-}/K^{+}$ ratio as well as the charged pion ratio, i.e., $\pi^{-}/\pi^{+}$.